Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 - to the school or LA

 The school or LA may make a separate supply of the use of premises, facilities and other services to the photographer.
-In that event the position is as follows:
+In that event the position is that where the photographer sells the photographs to the:

 12.2 VAT treatment of the commission or discount (for the use of school premises)